-To view verbose documentation for any of these targets or variables, specify them using the CY HELP variable.
+To view verbose documentation for any of these targets or variables, specify them using the CY{HELP} variable.
 For example:

+'''

 make help CY_HELP=TOOLCHAIN

+'''

-Note This help documentation is part of the base library, and it may also contain additional information specific to a BSP.
+This help documentation is part of the base library, and it may also contain additional information specific to a BSP.

-To see the various make targets and variables available, see the Available Make Targets and Available Make Variables sections in the ModusToolbox Build System chapter.
+To see the various make targets and variables available, see the Available make targets and Available make variables sections in the ModusToolboxTM build system chapter.

-2.2.2.2 CLI Tools
+2.2.2.2 CLI tools